Skip to content

 Karai Crab

 If you love dipping freshly caught seafood creations in buttery sauces, you must take a trip to Karai Crab.
 A Honolulu favorite, this restaurant proudly serves what you’re craving in huge portions.
 Due to Karai Crab’s popularity, making reservations before your visit is best.
-Fried Chicken Skin Chips are a favorite menu item, with their deep-fried crispiness and housemade honey garlic dipping sauce.
+Shrimp Chips are a favorite menu item, with their deep-fried crispiness and housemade dipping sauces.
 You should also try the loaded fries or choose between all the fantastic seafood creations, such as Lobster Tail, King Crab Legs, and Live Clams.

 Roy’s has been an institution in Honolulu for many years.
 The chefs here utilize the freshest local ingredients, bold Asian spices, and European sauces; and focus on fresh seafood for a mouthwatering menu you will love.
 Often packed with food-savvy visitors and residents alike, Roy’s has become known for classics like smoked Szechuan baby back ribs or blackened ahi with soy mustard butter sauce.
 Local favorites include the miso butterfish and chocolate soufflé.
 There are also several vegetarian and vegan options, not to mention a fantastic wine list.